jellyfin/jellyfin-mpv-shim/README.md

 - `direct_paths` - Play media files directly from the SMB or NFS source.
 Default: `false`
     - `remote_direct_paths` - Apply this even when the server is detected as remote.
 Default: `false`
 - `transcode_to_h265` - Allow the server to transcode media *to* `hevc`.
 Default: `false`
+- `transcode_warning` - Display a warning the first time media transcodes in a session.
+Default: `true`

 ### Features